01 of 10

 There’s also a pull toward minimalism these days, paring down possessions and décor along with it.
 If you’re the unfussy sort, mushroom may be an ideal shade to use throughout your home.
-It’s a quiet color that doesn’t require a lot of attention, but looks beautiful to the eye.
-At times, it begs for simplicity, and helps to pull together a room decorated with nothing more than glassware, reclaimed wood and some greens.Continue to 7 of 10 below.
+It’s a quiet color that doesn’t require a lot of attention but looks beautiful to the eye.
+At times, it begs for simplicity and helps to pull together a room decorated with nothing more than glassware, reclaimed wood, and some greens.Continue to 7 of 10 below.

 07 of 10

 Mushroom is a color with major curb appeal, a hue that is anything but off-putting and brings classic refinement to a home’s exterior.
-Incorporate the color through well-worn brick, sun-washed barn wood, paint and shingles.
+Incorporate the color through well-worn brick, sun-washed barn wood, paint, and shingles.
 To create contrast, look to colors like navy, rust and brown.Continue to 8 of 10 below.

 08 of 10

 Flooring should never compete with your home’s décor.
 To have more freedom in your styling, look to a mushroom floor, rendered in hardwood, laminate or tile.
-A pattern like herringbone can add a bit of visual interest.Continue to 9 of 10 below.
+A pattern like a herringbone can add a bit of visual interest.Continue to 9 of 10 below.

 09 of 10

-Although the secret of organization lies in bins, baskets and dedicated places for items, it can also be found in a surprising source—color choice.
+Although the secret of organizing lies in bins, baskets and dedicated places for items, it can also be found in a surprising source—color choice.
 A space awash in neutrals generally encourages a soothing, uncluttered, opposite-of-chaotic atmosphere.
 The items in your organization drop zones, such as armoires, receive a dose of sophistication set against subtle tones like mushroom.Continue to 10 of 10 below.

 10 of 10